 Impact of Documentation and Case Complexity

 One of the biggest reasons for delays is missing or unclear documentation.
 This is why the UK family visa processing time varies even within the same category.
-If the Home Office must request further documents, conduct extended financial checks, or verify relationship evidence, timelines may extend.
+If the Home Office must request additional documents, seek further evidence, or ask for requested evidence when the file is unclear, timelines may extend.

 Complex cases include situations where the applicant: